- Go on a 7-day camping trek to the Himalayan giant of Mount Jomolhari

 |Day 14||Depart from Paro|

-Day 1: Arrive in Paro and drive to Thimphu
+Day 1: Arrive in Paro & Drive to Thimphu

-Upon arrival in Paro today you are welcomed by your guide and transferred to Thimphu (1.5 hours) at 7600 ft (2320 m).
+Welcome to Bhutan!
+Upon arrival in Paro today, you will be welcomed by your guide and transferred to Thimphu, the capital city.
 Depending on your arrival time, you'll have the opportunity to visit the great Tashichho Dzong, Memorial Chorten, and the Giant Buddha statue, from where you'll enjoy stunning valley views as the sun sets in the valley.

 The capital of Bhutan has endless sights for visitors to explore while here.
-A full day tour of Thimphu’s cultural sites and monuments will take you to spots such as the Traditional Art School (painting school), Indigenous Hospital, and Nunnery at Zilukha.
-After a break for lunch, continue on to other attractions such as the Takin Sanctuary (the national animal of Bhutan), Zangdopelri Temple, Changangkha Monastery, Simtokha Dzong, Textile Museum, weekend market, and National Stadium.
+A full-day tour of Thimphu’s cultural sites and monuments will take you to highlights such as the Traditional Art School, the Indigenous Hospital, and the Nunnery at Zilukha.
+After a break for lunch, continue on to other attractions such as the Takin Sanctuary (where you'll see the national animal of Bhutan), Zangdopelri Temple, Changangkha Monastery, Simtokha Dzong, the Textile Museum, and the National Stadium.

-After breakfast, set off on your transfer to Punakha (3 hours).
-As you leave Thimphu, the forests begin to thicken and the road climbs toward the Dochu La Pass at 10,000 feet (3050 m).
-From here, visitors can see as far the northernmost mountains of the country on a clear day.
-After descending into the valley of Punakha, you will have the chance to visit the traditional village of Richengang and take a short hike to Chimi Lhakhang Temple, dedicated to Bhutan’s famous Saint Drukpa Kuenley.
+After breakfast, set off for Punakha.
+As you leave Thimphu, the forests begin to thicken and the road climbs toward the Dochu La Pass at 10,000 feet (3,050 meters).
+From here, visitors can see the northernmost mountains of the country on a clear day.
+After descending into the valley of Punakha, you will have the chance to visit the traditional village of Richengang and take a short hike to Chimi Lhakhang Temple, a famous fertility temple and pilgrimage spot.

-After breakfast, you set off to the idyllic countryside north of Punakha.
-From a small suspension bridge, start your short and steep hike to Khamsum Yulley Chorten, a relatively new stupa with amazing interiors and spectacular valley views.
-From here you continue hiking through rice fields and along the riverside to another suspension bridge.
+Explore the idyllic countryside north of Punakha.
+From a small suspension bridge, start your short and steep hike to Khamsum Yulley Chorten, a relatively new stupa (Buddhist shrine) with amazing interiors and spectacular valley views.
+From here, you'll continue hiking through rice fields and along the riverside to another suspension bridge.
 At this bridge, your car is waiting to drive you to the impressive Punakha Dzong, an architectural wonder located on the convergence of two rivers.
-Later this afternoon, visit Punakha town and market where you can attend an evening prayer ceremony at the local nunnery.
+Later in the afternoon, visit the town of Punakha, stop at the market, and attend an evening prayer ceremony at the local nunnery.

-Today you drive back to Dochu La Pass for another opportunity to view Bhutan’s peaks in the north which form the natural boundary with the Tibetan Plateau.
-Even better views emerge from Lungchutse Lhakhang, located above the Dochu La Pass atop a hill.
-A two-hour hike through rich vegetation including moss, laden birch, hemlock, and rhododendrons trees, will bring you to the Lungchutse Temple.
-Sit down to a picnic lunch with astonishing views (on a clear day) before walking downhill to another retreat and monastic center, Trashigang Goemba (1-hour walk).
-Here you will be picked up and driven to Paro for the evening (2 hours).
+Today you'll drive back to Dochu La Pass for another opportunity to view Bhutan’s peaks in the north — they form the natural boundary with the Tibetan Plateau.
+Even better views emerge from Lungchutse Lhakhang, located above the Dochu La Pass.
+A two-hour hike through rich vegetation, including moss, laden birch, hemlock, and rhododendrons, will bring you to the Lungchutse Temple.
+Sit down for a picnic lunch with astonishing views before walking downhill to another retreat and monastic center, Trashigang Goemba.
+Afterward, you will be picked up and driven to Paro for the evening.

-Day 6: Drive to Shana and begin trek to Thongdu Zam
+Day 6: Drive to Shana & Begin Trek

 Hiking Distance: 5 miles (8 km) / 3-4 hours